-When Bypass is enabled, the selected audio is auditioned without AudioSuite processing.
+When Bypass is enabled, the selected audio is auditioned without AudioSuite processing so you can quickly compare unprocessed audio with the affect of the plug-in.
 The Bypass button applies only to previewing.
 It does not affect actual AudioSuite processing.